Grades 9 to 12

 In Grade 9, students begin earning credits for a Manitoba high school diploma.
 Each student must successfully complete at least 30 credits by June of her graduating year.
 At SMA, two of the credits must be in religious studies (1/2 credit in each of the four years of high school).
 Many SMA graduates exceed the minimum requirements for graduation.

 Common cumulative assessments worth 15% of the final grade take place at varying times throughout the school year.
 In June, all students write exams worth 30% of the final grade in mathematics, English, history, chemistry, physics and biology.
-In Grade 9 social studies, the final assessment will consist of a major research project and an assessment which encourages critical analysis.
+In Grade 9 social studies, the final assessment will consist of a major research project and an assessment that encourages critical analysis.
 Choral music and debate courses are part of an extended day schedule.

 Grade 10 Courses